- FD Interest Rates for all Banks May 2021

-- Tax Saving FD: These Fixed Deposit Schemes offer tax exemption on the principal amount of up to Rs.
+- Tax Saving FD: Tax saving fixed deposit Schemes offer tax exemption on the principal amount of up to Rs.
 1.5 lakhs in a year.
 There is a fixed lock-in period of 5 years within which period you are not allowed to withdraw the amount.
 A lump sum amount can be deposited at the time of the opening of the account.

-- Flexible Fixed Deposit: The banks in India offer a special kind of deposits.
+- Flexible Fixed Deposit: The banks in India offer a special kind of deposits named flexi deposit.
 As the name suggests, this deposit is flexible in nature.
 It is a combination of both a demand deposit and a fixed deposit.
 Here the depositor enjoys the benefits of liquidity and high returns of fixed deposit at the same time.

 - Senior Citizen FD: These Schemes are applicable for individuals above 60 years only.
-Senior citizens are offered a higher FD rate of interest which may range from 0.25% to 0.65% higher than the existing rate.
+Senior citizens FDs are offered at higher FD rate of interest which may range from 0.25% to 0.65% higher than the existing rate.
 The tenure under these schemes is flexible.

 - Cumulative Fixed Deposit: There is no fixed interest rate under these Schemes.
 This Deposit helps grow corpus substantially as the interest rates compounding takes place quarterly or yearly and paid at the time of maturity.